 1. An ergonomic chair

-First of all, the most important element for optimal posture at the computer.
+First of all, the most important element for optimal posture at the computer is the chair.
 The chair should have no fixed part but must adapt perfectly to the movements of the operator.
 The headrest should be fixed and allow watching screens while fully supporting cervical and lumbar spine.
 Meanwhile, the armrests must be mobile and in parallel, so that they are always at the same level.

 2. Placing the monitor